 - Use terms like “advertisement”, “ad” and “sponsored”

 - Don’t use abbreviated language that is confusing or vague like “collab” or “spon”

 - Don’t use a different language for your disclosure than the language of your post

 - Use available disclosure tools when available on certain platforms in addition to your own disclosure.

 FTC Influencer Advertising Tip #5: Don’t Lie or Fabricate Claims About A Product

 It’s important that the opinions you are telling your followers about sponsored products are true.
-It’s not ok to tell people a terrible product was great just because you were paid by the company.
-In fact, that’s referred to as deceptive marketing and you could be fined for it.
-It’s also not ok to talk about an experience with a product that you’ve never even tried.
+It’s not okay to tell people a terrible product was great just because you were paid by the company.
+In fact, that’s referred to as deceptive marketing, and you could be fined for it.
+It’s also not okay to talk about an experience with a product that you’ve never even tried.
 Remember, it’s important to the FTC and your followers for you to be honest about the products you’re promoting, especially if you want to build and keep trust with your fans.

 One Last Thing: Fake Followers